cbohnert67/cbohnert67/README.md

 <h1 align="center">Hi 👋, I'm Cédric Bohnert !</h1>
-<h2 align="center">An Aspiring Artificial Intelligence AI Engineer from France</h2>
+<h2 align="center">An Aspiring AI Engineer from France</h2>
 <h2 align="center">Looking for A Work-Study (alternance) Position</h2>

 <h3 align="center">About Me:</h3>

-  🔭 My main goal for 2024 is to work towards **leveling up my software development skills and building up my GitHub profile with notes and projects.**
+  🔭 My main goal for 2024 is to work towards **leveling up my software development skills and building up my GitHub profile with notes and showcases.**

   Specifically, I am studying for 2024 in order to complete a [Bachelor Développeur d'Application Python](https://www.studi.com/fr/formation/developpement/bachelor-developpeur-dapplication-python) with the help of the online school STUDI.
 It is a french level 6 RNCP title of Software Developer.
 With such a program, I will be well equiped with 3 sets of skills: conception and specification of the digital solution, management, piloting and testing of the digital solution, and python development for the digital solution.
 I will be able to design and specify a computing solution to a given problem, to guide the development through each validated phases with agility and to participate in the programming of the software with the versatile Python language.
 Due to such a quality and the merit of Python in the field, I will next move toward Data Science and AI after the Bachelor completed.
 That's why I am actively looking for a specific french law contractor who can participate in the finance of the AI Engineer career path from the online school Openclassrooms.